tomusborne/generatepress/readme.txt

 * New: generate_comment_form_title filter
 * New: Header Presets control inside the Customizer
 * New: Navigation Color Presets control inside the Customizer
-* New: JSON-LD option (replaces microdata in the theme)
 * New: generate_entry_meta_post_types filter
 * New: generate_footer_meta_posts_types filter
 * New: Add paragraph bottom margin to Gutenberg blocks